Here’s a bit of the history of how CADR rating was invented:

 CADR standards for Clear Air Delivery Rate.
 It is the most important metric you need to focus on when buying an air purifier.
 It tells us how quickly and effectively an air purifier will purify the indoor air.

 It also helps us determine how powerful an air purifier we need, given certain square footage (or, better yet, volume) of a room/apartment/house.

 Simplistic example: An air purifier has a maximum airflow of 300 CFM.
 Its CADR rating is 200 CFM.
 That means that an air purifier could process 300 cubic feet per minute.
 However, it will effectively clean only 200 CFM as per the CADR rating.
 That 100 CFM will not be cleaned in the 1st air purifier cycle.

 Key metric before the 80s: 300 CFM maximum airflow.

 Key metric after the 80s: 200 CFM CADR Rating.

 Not every air purifier is ‘AHAM Verified’ and hence does not include CADR rating in the specification sheets.
 However, all of them include the old metric – the maximum airflow (measured in CFM).

 The golden rule (simple to remember) is the ‘AHAM 2/3 rule’ that estimates a good CADR rating for an air purifier.
 We cover that in the 3rd chapter below.

 What Is Clear Air Delivery Rate (CADR)?

 According to AHAM, CADR rating is defined as “the rate of contaminant reduction in the test chamber when the unit is turned on, minus the rate of natural decay when the unit is not running, multiplied by the volume of the test chamber as measured in cubic feet.” in line with the ANSI/AHAM AC-1-2006 directive.

-In simplified terms, CADR tells how effectively an air conditioner can reduce:
+In simplified terms, CADR tells how effectively an air purifier can reduce:

 - Smoke particles with sizes between 0.9 and 1.0 μm (Smoke CADR).